emgsilva/esilva.net/tla/digest-2.md

 - [participated on the TechLab podcast](https://techlab.bol.com/sociotechnical-architecture-to-maximize-impact/) talking about Sociotechnical Architecture, and how this is so important to maximize the impact of our efforts while building software products;
 - published long overdue reviews: first for the book [Team Topologies](https://esilva.net/articles/review-team_topologies), which is also my first entry in this record and then for the book [Escaping the Build Trap](https://esilva.net/articles/review-escaping_the_build_trap).
 Both of these books are amazing resources for Sociotechnical Architects - I find them extremely complementary and a great combo to address the "sociotechnical evolution loop" (from customer understanding, to the organizational and technical systems to be set up and support to maximize/optimize the "value exchange" with customer).

+If you found this issue interesting or useful make sure to [follow-me on LinkedIn](https://www.linkedin.com/in/emgsilva) or [Bluesky](https://bsky.app/profile/esilva.net) so you get notified of new records in this topic and other TLA_insights areas.
 I hope you have fun and find some interesting insights here.
-Don't hesitate to contact me via [email](mailto:emgsilva@gmail.com) or on [Twitter](https://twitter.com/emgsilva) me if you have questions or want to chat about these topics.
+Don't hesitate to [contact me](mailto:emgsilva@gmail.com) if you have questions or want to chat about these topics.

 ## <b>TLA_insights digest #{{page.digest}}</b>